 When you deploy the diagram, it becomes available on the selected cluster and new instances can start.

-To execute your completed process diagram, click the blue Deploy diagram button.
+To execute your completed process diagram, click the blue Deploy button.

 You can now start a new process instance to initiate your process diagram.
-Click the blue Start instance button.
+Click the blue Run button.

 You can also visit an ongoing list of user tasks required in your BPMN diagram.
-Click the honeycomb icon button next to the Start instance button, and View user tasks to automatically be taken to Tasklist.
+Navigate to Tasklist for a closer look.

 Variables are part of a process instance and represent the data of the instance.
 To learn more about these values, variable scope, and input/output mappings, visit our documentation on variables.